 The following six months were one of the lowest periods of my life.
 I was physically, financially and emotionally a wreck.
 I found it so hard to cope with socialising, becoming a recluse and not leaving the house for weeks on end.

 The fact I was campaigning so hard removed my focus away from looking after my health, so it was only after the election that I discovered I had a pressure sore on my backside (which can be quite dangerous for quadriplegics) and I had started sweating profusely for no apparent reason.
 I had also developed a chronic pain in my neck.
 On top of this there were a couple elective medical procedures that I had put on hold for ages.
+Over coming months it would become clear I would never work again.

 It was fortunate for me that those important to me rallied around, especially my sister Joanne who help me financially and picked me up when I was down.
 The financial impact of not having an MP salary, was a bit like ‘back to the future’ as I have never had a lot of money anyway.